Michael-Cowie/Notes/Math/ratios.md

 a : b = 3 : 5
 ```

-means "$3$ of the first quantity for every $5$ of the second quantity".
+means $3$ of the first quantity for every $5$ of the second quantity.
 The colon notation is useful because both quantities remain visible, making the comparison easy to interpret.
 For example,

 ```math
 3:5